 Bariatric surgery is another weight loss intervention available for adolescents under stringent criteria.
-The American Society for Metabolic and Bariatric Surgery and the American Academy of Pediatrics recommend consideration of surgical intervention in adolescents with BMI >120 percent of the 95th percentile or BMI \geq 35 kg/m2 and major comorbidity, or a BMI >140 percent of the 95th percentile or BMI \geq 40 kg/m2. ^{4, 87-89} Major comorbidities include but are not limited to obstructive sleep apnea, diabetes, idiopathic intracranial hypertension, nonalcoholic steatohepatitis, or selected orthopedic complications.
-Indications for surgery include consideration from a multidisciplinary team about long-term adherence to recommended preand postoperative treatments.
+The American Society for Metabolic and Bariatric Surgery and the AAP recommend consideration of surgical intervention in adolescents with a BMI greater than 120 percent of the 95th percentile or a BMI of 35 kg/m2 or higher and major comorbidity, or a BMI greater than 140 percent of the 95th percentile or a BMI of 40 kg/m2 or higher.4,87-89 Major comorbidities include but are not limited to obstructive sleep apnea, diabetes, idiopathic intracranial hypertension, nonalcoholic steatohepatitis, or selected orthopedic complications.
+Indications for surgery include consideration from a multidisciplinary team about long-term adherence to recommended pre- and postoperative treatments.
 Several professional organizations have advised against routine referral for bariatric surgery in adolescent populations; when recommended, bariatric surgery is considered for highly selected populations (Table 1).